 Content of an appeal: It must be feasible for the student to return to a state of meeting Satisfactory Academic Progress in the next period of enrollment carrying a normal course load.

-What are the outcomes of a successful appeal?
+What is the outcome of a successful appeal?

-- Probation: A successful appeal will permit the student to receive financial aid in the next period of enrollment under the status of “Financial Aid Probation.”
+- Probation: A successful appeal will permit the student to receive scholarships and financial aid in the next term of enrollment under the status of “Financial Aid Probation.”

 What happens after a term on probation?